Uncovering a History of Disabilities: Disabilities in Society, Seventeenth to Twentieth Century

 McMurtrie Volume P242 McM.
 1916-1917, page 86.

 McMurtrie Volume P242 McM.
 1916-1917, page 86.
 MS Douglas C. McMurtrie Cripples Collection.
 New York Academy of Medicine.
-Gale Document Number GALE|AMNTTH957894559
+History of Disabilities.

-The McMurtrie collection provides a window into the development of rehabilitative care in the early twentieth century, demonstrating that transnational medical networks operated and expanded throughout the First World War and that the transmission of information and ideology often went hand in hand.
+The McMurtrie collection provides a window into the development of rehabilitative care in the early twentieth century, demonstrating that transnational medical networks operated and expanded throughout the First World War and that the transmission of information and ideology often went hand-in-hand.
 McMurtrie espoused the “gospel of rehabilitation”—he dedicated himself to returning the disabled person to independence and self-sufficiency that he might eschew charity and compete fairly in the labor marketplace.

 McMurtrie’s collection is an astonishing record of a particular moment in disability history.
 It demonstrates how social attitudes toward people with disabilities began to change, and how the medical profession, scientists, and inventors began to shift their focus toward rehabilitation, independence, and self-sufficiency.